 This page summarizes my selected professional activities over the last few years.

-05/22/2017: I spoke on an invited panel about the future of technology at the Innovation Track of the 2017 IEEE Women in Engineering International Leadership Conference (IEEE WIE ILC) in San Jose, California, attended by more than 1,200 people [IEEE WIE ILC speakers].
+05/22/2017: I spoke on an invited panel about the future of technology, titled “The Next Frontier: a Spirited (Friendly) Debate”, at the Innovation Track of the 2017 IEEE Women in Engineering International Leadership Conference (IEEE WIE ILC) in San Jose, California, attended by more than 1,200 people.
+[IEEE WIE ILC speakers].

-5/20/2017: My research is in the news: New Yorker article “If Donald Trump Were Actually a Battery” mentions my work on human motion energy harvesting, in the context of president Trump’s recent comments on the principles of human body as an energy supply.
+5/20/2017: My research is in the news: New Yorker magazine article “If Donald Trump Were Actually a Battery” mentions my work on human motion energy harvesting, in context of president Trump’s recent comments about the principles of human body as an energy supply.

 4/20/2017: I attended DARPA Dispersed Computing (DCOMP) kick-off PI meeting in Arlington, VA.
 We are contributing to two DARPA DCOMP projects: Network Back-haul Layered Architecture (NEBULA) led by BAE Systems and Dispersed Computing via Successive Refinement and Pricing with Resilience and Scale (DSPRS) led by LGS Innovations. [project award information] [DCOMP in the news]